RIMFAX: Development

-An engineering model of RIMFAX was tested in several locations, primarily in Svalbard, and in the US Southwest.
+An engineering model of RIMFAX was tested at several locations, primarily in Svalbard and the US Southwest.
 Modelling was carried out with gprMax, an open source electromagnetic simulation tool, to assess the imaging potential at the landing site.
-During development a detection range of about 10 yards/meters was targeted, and tests on glaciers were successful.
+During development, a detection range of about 10 yards/meters was targeted, and tests on glaciers were successful.

 Contemporaries

 Other Mars radar experiments include SHARAD, MARSIS, and WISDOM.